 - Brussels Sprouts cut in half

-- Beansprouts – these get added at the end of the cooking process and give a lovely crunch to the dish.
+- Beansprouts - these add a nice texture to the dish.

 - Olive Oil